kingdonut92/DryEyeDefense/README.md

 Built with pure HTML5 Canvas + JavaScript

-this is v0.1, first playable public build.
+this is v0.1, first playable public build. -12/26/2025

 I am currently designing all the audio, which will be patched into the game soon!

+v0.2 Fixed minor bug and syntax errors, added new splash and water physics plus additional jump mechanic. -12/27/2025